openebs/mayastor-docs/quickstart/prerequisites.md

 ### Transport Protocols

-Mayastor supports the export and mounting of a Persistent Volume over either NVMe-oF TCP or iSCSI \(configured as a parameter of the PV's underlying StorageClass\).
+Mayastor supports the export and mounting of a Persistent Volume over NVMe-oF TCP.
 Worker node\(s\) on which a PV is to be mounted must have the requisite initiator support installed and configured for the protocol in use.

 #### NVMe-oF